No. 13 / ChatGPT Citations

 Section 02

-ChatGPT is more likely to cite content that exhibits several key characteristics.
-The content must directly answer the question being asked, ideally within the first few paragraphs.
-It must be authoritative, meaning it comes from a source with clear expertise signals, a real author, a credible domain, and supporting evidence.
-The content should be well-structured with clear headings, concise paragraphs, and factual claims rather than vague marketing language.
-Entity consistency matters significantly.
-If your business appears with the same name, description, and expertise claims across multiple authoritative sources, ChatGPT is more likely to treat you as a reliable entity.
-Pages with strong schema markup also have an advantage because the structured data gives the model additional confidence about what the page contains.
+Content that answers the question directly, ideally within the first few paragraphs, from a source with clear expertise signals: a real author, a credible domain, supporting evidence.
+Structure matters: clear headings, concise paragraphs, factual claims rather than marketing language.
+ChatGPT looks for extractable answers, not brand narratives.
+Entity consistency matters too.
+If your business appears with the same name, description, and expertise claims across multiple authoritative sources, the model treats you as a reliable entity.
+Schema markup gives it additional confidence about what each page contains.

 Section 03

 Start with Bing.
-ChatGPT's browsing feature uses Bing as its search backend, so if you are invisible on Bing, you are invisible to ChatGPT's browser.
-Submit your site to Bing Webmaster Tools, ensure your sitemap is indexed, and verify that your key pages rank for your target queries.
-Next, restructure your content for extraction.
-Every important page should answer its core question within the first 150 words, then expand with supporting detail.
-Use clear, descriptive H2 headings that match the questions your audience asks.
+ChatGPT's search draws on Bing's index, so if you are invisible on Bing, you are invisible to ChatGPT's retrieval.
+Submit your site to Bing Webmaster Tools, ensure your sitemap is indexed, and check your key pages rank for target queries.
+Next, restructure your content for extraction: every important page should answer its core question within the first 150 words, then expand.
 Add author bylines with credentials.
-Implement comprehensive schema markup, including Organisation, Person, Article, and FAQ schemas.
-Build entity authority by ensuring your business is consistently described across your website, Google Business Profile, LinkedIn, industry directories, and any knowledge bases relevant to your sector.
+Implement comprehensive schema markup.
+Build entity authority by keeping your business described consistently across your website, Google Business Profile, LinkedIn, and industry directories.
+And publish an llms.txt file to point AI crawlers at your best content.

-• Create a llms.txt file to guide AI crawlers to your best content.
+- Create an llms.txt file to guide AI crawlers to your best content.

 Section 04